-'Points Requirement' means the requirement that a Participant (Mutual Obligation) meet their Points Target in each Points Reporting Period.
+'Points Requirement' means the requirement that a Participant (Mutual Obligation) meet their Points Target in each Points Reporting Period, and which must be specified in the Participant's Job Plan in accordance with clause 110.1.

 'Points Target' means, in relation to a Participant (Mutual Obligation), the number of points specified on the Participant's dashboard on the Department's Website or the jobseeker application (app).